Mexico conference highlights Ducey’s border balancing act

 “It became something like a fear, or they don’t want to make more business, they don’t want to invest more,” Pavlovich told reporters in English.
 “They don’t want to generate more jobs because they are expecting what is going to happen.”

-Mayor Robert Uribe of Douglas, Arizona, said he’s already seen the impact.
+Mayor Robert Uribe of Douglas, Arizona, said he has already seen the impact.
 Potential investors from Germany and China were intrigued by the prospect of setting up shop in his border town, he said, but their interest waned when they were spooked by Trump’s tariff threats.

 “We can’t contaminate immigration with tariffs,” Uribe told The Associated Press.
 “We just can’t mix the two issues.
 That’s a problem, and it’s not good for business.”